Redocly/redocly-cli/docs/guides/response-contains-property.md

 ## Before you begin

-- [Use the openapi-starter repository](../openapi-starter.md) to set up a basic project that we will use for this guide.
+- [Use the openapi-starter repository](../openapi-starter.md) to set up a basic project for use with this guide.
 - [Download the modified project files](https://gist.github.com/bandantonio/c6047e3ee70c90da013a2f8e6757edb0) and use them to replace the corresponding files in the `openapi` folder: